dbsoft/dwindows/readme.txt

 Added support for GResource embedded images on GTK2/3 with GLib 2.32.
 The old
     resouce system is still available via configure --with-deprecated if needed.
 Added support for NSView based Tree, Container and Listbox widgets on Mac 10.7+.
+Removed DW_FCF_COMPOSITED support from Windows 8 and higher.
+    This flag will still function to create a glass effect on Windows Vista and 7.
+    The transparent key feature used to create it causes issues on 8 and 10, plus the glass effect, the main reason for the flag was removed in 8.
 Fixed many small bugs, too numerous to list here.

 Dynamic Windows Documentation is available at: